 The importance of taking appropriate actions at each stage of a transaction cannot be emphasised enough.

 At the planning stage, well advised tax planning (including making use of a formal or informal advance rulings or APAs, where available and appropriate) would reduce the future risks of challenges by the tax authorities.
 See also 1.3 Avoidance of Tax Controversies and 6.4 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests.

 At the stage of tax audit, while the tax authorities sometimes stick to their own interpretation of tax laws, making an argument based on actual facts and evidence at an early stage can often prevent the tax authorities from issuing a tax assessment.
 At the same time, flexibility on the side of the taxpayer may be needed to try to settle the case effectively, when the taxpayer’s position is not very robust, in light of the time and costs that may be required for the future tax litigation proceedings.
 See also 2.6 Strategic Points for Consideration During Tax Audits.

 At the stage of litigation, effective presentation of complicated tax matters in an easy-to-understand manner, supported by actual facts and evidence, will increase the chance of success.
 See also 4.3 Relevance of Evidence in Judicial Tax Litigation and 4.5 Strategic Options in Judicial Tax Litigation.

-While the number of tax controversy cases in Japan is somewhat modest compared to the other major jurisdictions (see the Q&A section), recently, there have been several noteworthy tax decisions.These decisions appear to be sporadic but some trends can be observed among them as discussed below.
+While the number of tax controversy cases in Japan is somewhat modest compared to the other major jurisdictions (see the Law & Practice section), recently, there have been several noteworthy tax decisions.These decisions appear to be sporadic but some trends can be observed among them as discussed below.